linuxserver/davos/docs/source/faq/index.rst

 ******************************

-There is no theoretical limit to the number of schedules you can have. davos creates and initial thread pool of 10 worker threads, but this gets extended if more than 10 schedules are created.
+There is no theoretical limit to the number of schedules you can have. davos creates an initial thread pool of 10 worker threads, but this gets extended if more than 10 schedules are created.

 **************************